truzmeto/FragMap_CNN/README.md

 4. Add random translations(small values) as part of augmentation.
 This is easy!

-5. Right not testing is done on single protein, might do batches when data size increase.
+5. Right now testing is done on single protein, might do in batches when data size increase.
+Generlize!

-6.
+6. Hyperparam tuning.